 “Shankill Rd Supports Drumcree”

-On the other hand, loyalist paramilitary murals continued.
-The continued inclusion of hooded gunmen and their weapons reflects the rejection of the Good Friday Agreement among a large part of the Protestant community and the fact that the IRA retained its weapons until 2001, a process that went on until 2005; the situation in 2000 is reminiscent of the Covenant against Home Rule in 1912 – psychologically, loyalist paramilitaries were “ready for war” as much as they were “prepared for peace”.
+Loyalist paramilitary murals continued throughout the peace process and after the Belfast Agreement of 1998.
+The continued inclusion of hooded gunmen and their weapons reflects the rejection of the Belfast Agreement among a large part of the Protestant community (perhaps as much as 40%) and the fact that the IRA retained its weapons until 2001 and did not completely disarm until 2005; the situation in 2000 is reminiscent of the Covenant against Home Rule in 1912 – psychologically, loyalist paramilitaries were “ready for war” as much as they were “prepared for peace”.

 (2006 dating to at least 2001, with an earlier version on a demolished house going back to 1995 M03027)